planetarium/www.nine-chronicles.dev/en/guide/issue-transaction/issue-transaction-with-chrono.md

 # Issuing Transactions: `Chrono`

-Let's explore using `Chrono` to issue transactions on the NineChronicles blockchain network among the various available methods. `Chrono` is a Chrome browser extension similar to `MetaMask`.
+Let's explore using `Chrono` to issue transactions on the Nine Chronicles blockchain network among the various available methods. `Chrono` is a Chrome browser extension similar to `MetaMask`.
 Users can register their private keys, configure their desired network settings, and sign and propagate transactions requested by web apps using `Chrono`.

 ## Installation